What is Bitcoin?

 The downside to hot wallets is that they’re not as secure for storing large amounts of bitcoin.
 That doesn’t mean they’re unsafe, but there’s a higher chance of them being targeted by hackers.

-For security cold wallets are far better.
-They are designed to protect your private keys from virus, phishing and malware.
+For security, cold wallets are far better.
+They are designed to protect your private keys from viruses, phishing and malware.
 They’re also easy to connect to your computer as an external device if you need to use them.

 A disadvantage to using a cold wallet is that they only store certain types of cryptocurrency, but bitcoin is fine being a popular cryptocurrency.
 It also costs money to buy the hardware, but it can be worth the money.

 Is bitcoin a good investment?